Sardinia Gay Travel

 While Sardinia has clear water all around, the best Sardinia beaches with the bluest water are tucked away in certain areas of the coast.
 Most other Sardinia blue water beaches can be found on the east coast, roughly halfway down the coastline.

 Best Beaches in Sardinia: The Ultimate List

 Here is a list of most of the best Sardinia beaches you can find!
 If you can get to all of these amazing spots, I commend you.
 It takes work!
 Also, you will absolutely need to rent a car to see them.

 Cala Fuili is impressively clear.
 Without a doubt, this spot has with the bluest water!
-The beach is made of bright white stone and located along the island’s east coast.
+The beach is made of bright white stone and is located along the island’s east coast.

 Since the shoreline is made up of large white cobblestones, the water glows beautifully when the sun shines brightly.
 Don’t forget a beach towel!

 Getting to Cala Fuili might be a little strenuous for some.
 From the parking area, you will need to descend about 100 uneven steps.
 It’s a little bit of a workout.
-Wear some lightweight sneakers!
+Definitely wear some lightweight sneakers.

 Spiaggia de La Sciumara

 Spiaggia de La Sciumara is the best Sardinia beach to see the sun set in Palau.
-You can also swim here, but I preferred to swim in beaches farther south.
+You can also swim here, but I preferred to swim on beaches farther south.

 There are a bunch of rocks along the cove at Spiaggia La Sciumara, so the area is a great area to sit and have a snack or take in the water’s serenity.

 La Cinta San Teodoro

-The sand is soft and a beautiful tinge of white.
+The sand is soft and has a beautiful tinge of white.
 I love how you can walk almost 100 feet out into the sea, yet still only be in the water up to your knees.